Open-Systems-Pharmacology/OSPSuite-R/README.md

 or `Ctrl + Shift + L`

 ## Add or update script files

-TODO: Is this the right way?
-Maybe use vignette for that?

 `.R` files defined in `tests\dev\` will be removed from the package and can be used to simulate interaction with the package.
 See [scripts.R](tests/dev/scripts.R)